Today I went back to Gundog Classes with my dog. The title says it all ‘Feeling the fear but I did it anyway’. I was terrified.

 We have not done any lessons since before my operation 2 years ago so it was like being the new girl (s) in the class.
 One of my best friends Jill was there training with her 2nd dog.
 We met at the original Thursday Gundog group 4 years ago and have been friends ever since.
 A friendly face who really stepped in to put me at ease and introduce me to all the other dog owners.
 Note I say put ‘me’ at ease because my dog was very much at home and excited to be back.

 We were split into pairs and Jill and I worked with our dogs on seen retrieves.
-I then moved to sending my dog over a ditch to do retrieves.
+I then moved to send my dog over a ditch to do retrieves.

 All was going very well by this point.
 My confidence was growing allowing me to relax.
 I was able to remember which whistle meant which instruction to the dog.